Malcolm-Abbott/rc0124-code-solutions/react-state/react-state-quiz-notes.md

 A state value is updated and cached to be used in the next invocation of the component.
 React schedules a re-render of the component to occur.

+The useState Hook provides those two things:

+A state variable to retain the data between renders.
+A state setter function to update the variable and trigger React to render the component again.

 - When does the local `state variable` get updated with the new value?

 When the local state variable is re-rendered.